baudisgroup/mecan4cna/manual.md

                                   The number of bins in each copy number interval.
   -v, --intervals INTEGER RANGE   The number of copy number intervals.
+  --demo                          Copy example files and run a demo script in
+                                  the current directry.
   -pt, --peak_thresh INTEGER RANGE
                                   The minimum probes of a peak.
   -st, --segment_thresh INTEGER RANGE